Law of the People's Republic of China on the Protection of Minors

 Group activities organized by schools and kindergartens for minors, such as cultural and recreational activities and practicums in society, shall protect the minors' physical and psychological health and shall prevent the occurrence of accidents causing physical harm.

-Article 36: Shools and kindergartens using school buses shall establish and complete systems for vehicle safety management, appoint safety management personnel, periodically conduct safety inspections of school buses, conduct safety education for school vehicle drivers, and explain school bus passenger safety to minors to cultivate minors' ability to respond to school bus safety incidents.
+Article 36: Schools and kindergartens using school buses shall establish and complete systems for vehicle safety management, appoint safety management personnel, periodically conduct safety inspections of school buses, conduct safety education for school vehicle drivers, and explain school bus passenger safety to minors to cultivate minors' ability to respond to school bus safety incidents.

 Article 37: As needed, schools and kindergartens shall draft plans for responding to natural disasters, accidents, public health incidents, and other emergency incidents and situations, allotting the corresponding facilities and periodically conducting necessary drills.

-Where minors are accidentally injured at school, on campus, or on activities organized by the school off-campus, the school or kindergarten shall immediately give aid and appropriately handle it and promptly inform the minors' parents or other guardians and report to the relevant departments.
+Where minors are accidentally injured at school, on campus, or during activities organized by the school off-campus, the school or kindergarten shall immediately give aid and appropriately handle it and promptly inform the minors' parents or other guardians and report to the relevant departments.

 Article 38: Schools and kindergartens must not arrange for minors to participate in commercial activities, and must not sell things to minors, their parents, or other guardians, or require that they purchase certain goods or services.